The NMSU System Academic Regulations

 Program of Study

-It is recommended that during the first semester of enrollment each beginning graduate student should prepare a complete program of study with the student’s advisor.
+After the completion of one year of enrollment each beginning graduate student should prepare a complete program of study with the student’s advisor.
 The program of study can be tentative, should be kept in the student’s file within the department, and is not considered an “Application for Admission to Candidacy.”

 All course work taken for the degree should apply directly, through a logical program of study, to the specialty which candidate has selected.
 Each department is responsible for defining the required sequence of courses.

 Following the successful completion of 12 credits beyond the master’s degree, the student is eligible for admission to candidacy.
 With the achievement of candidacy, a committee is appointed to work with the candidate on the remainder of the program.
 The committee consists of three members of the graduate faculty in the College of Education.

 Each candidate will earn from three to six semester credits in an internship.
 This experience will consist of supervised performance of duties related to the candidate’s specialty.
 The student’s department will determine the structure of the internship and a research project will be conducted in conjunction with the internship.

 The oral examination committee will consist of the student’s committee and a dean’s representative appointed from the graduate faculty by the dean of the Graduate School.
 This committee will conduct an oral examination at the conclusion of the research project and no earlier than the candidate’s last semester of enrollment.